cdoswald/SPIDER/README.md

 # Data Modifications

-This version of the SPIDER dataset (i.e., available through the HuggingFace `datasets` library) differs from the original data available on [Zenodo](https://zenodo.org/records/8009680) in two key ways:
+This version of the SPIDER dataset (i.e., available through the Hugging Face `datasets` library) differs from the original data available on [Zenodo](https://zenodo.org/records/8009680) in two key ways:

 1. Image Rescaling/Resizing: The original 3D volumetric MRI data are stored as .mha files and do not have a standardized height, width, depth, and image resolution.
-To enable the data to be loaded through the HuggingFace `datasets` library, all 447 MRI series are standardized to have height and width of `(512, 512)` and (unsigned) 16-bit integer resolution.
+To enable the data to be loaded through the Hugging Face `datasets` library, all 447 MRI series are standardized to have height and width of `(512, 512)` and (unsigned) 16-bit integer resolution.
 Segmentation masks have the same height and width dimension but are (unsigned) 8-bit integer resolution.
 The depth dimension has not been modified; rather, each scan is formatted as a sequence of `(512, 512)` grayscale images, where the index in the sequence indicates the depth value.
 N-dimensional interpolation is used to resize and/or rescale the images (via the `skimage.transform.resize` and `skimage.img_as_uint` functions).